 Community colleges play a pivotal role in higher education.
 As more affordable, more accessible institutions, they educate 41 percent of all college students in the United States and typically welcome more Black, Indigenous, Latinx and other students who are underrepresented in colleges and universities.
 Faculty and staff at these colleges face the same challenges as their peers at four-year colleges, but the problems are often magnified, with lower pay and little respect for their work.

-Howard Community College faculty have created an award-winning community institution in Columbia, Md., yet are under constant threat of dismissal and are continually disrespected by administrators.
+At Howard Community College, faculty have created an award-winning institution, but organizers say they are under constant threat of dismissal and are continually disrespected by administrators.
 Longtime educators, who once relished working at HCC, feel their dedication is being used against them and are told by their supervisors that if they are unhappy “there are plenty of exit signs.”

-HCC English instructor Tim Bruno said he was organizing for a seat at the table: “I'm for unionizing because faculty know what's best for our students, our schools and higher education, and a union and a contract will finally give us our say.
+HCC English instructor Tim Bruno says faculty deserve a seat at the table.
+“I’m for unionizing because faculty know what’s best for our students, our schools and higher education,” he says.
+“A union and a contract will finally give us our say.
 Administrators tell us how to do our jobs without knowing their way around a classroom.
 But when it comes to our students and their learning, I trust my colleagues.
 I trust faculty.”

-Frederick Community College faculty are organizing for respect—for the profession, for their students and for their dedication to learning.
-They have been disrespected by ever-increasing workloads, abusive management, unclear and inconsistent policies, and inadequately stagnant compensation.
-In elevating their collective voice they plan to address these issues and so much more as they try to preserve and protect public higher education.
+Frederick Community College faculty have organized for respect—for the profession, for their students and for their dedication to learning.
+They have been disrespected by ever-increasing workloads, abusive management, unclear and inconsistent policies, and stagnant, inadequate compensation.
+In elevating their collective voice, they plan to address these issues and others.